 Many stories from ancient Greece mentioned the beloved Themis.
 Starting off with Hesiod’s Theogony, which listed down Themis’ children and their importance in terms of the administration of law.
 Horae (hours), Dike (justice), Eunomia (order), Eirene (peace), and the Moirai (fates) are her children.

 Themis is also instrumental in the following stories:

 In this literary work, Themis is presented as the mother of Prometheus.
 Promethus received Themis’ prophecy that the war would not be won by strength or force, but by craft.
 Other sources, however, present Prometheus as a nephew, not a child, of Themis.

 Themis Plans the Trojan War

-Several versions of the epic tale of the Trojan War listed Themis as one of the brains behind the whole war.
-Alongside Zeus himself, Themis is said to have staged the whole thing that led to the fall of the Age of Heroes, starting off with Eris throwing the Golden Apple of Discord all the way to the Sacking of Troy.
+Themis appears as one of the brains behind the whole war in several versions of the epic tale of the Trojan War.
+Alongside Zeus himself, Themis staged the whole thing that led to the fall of the Age of Heroes, starting off with Eris throwing the Golden Apple of Discord all the way to the Sacking of Troy.

 The Divine Assemblies

 Themis is known as the presider of Divine Assemblies, as a logical extension of her role as the administrator of law and justice.
 Likewise, Zeus would call upon Themis to summon the gods into assembly so they could hear his king’s decrees.